Medically reviewed by Drugs.com. Last updated on Dec 1, 2020.

 Special Senses: conjunctivitis, hearing impairment

-Symptoms following acute NSAID overdoses are usually limited to lethargy, drowsiness, nausea, vomiting, and epigastric pain, which are generally reversible with supportive care.
-Gastrointestinal bleeding can occur.
-Hypertension, acute renal failure, respiratory depression and coma may occur, but are rare.
-Anaphylactoid reactions have been reported with therapeutic ingestion of NSAIDs, and may occur following an overdose.
+Symptoms following acute NSAID overdosages have been typically limited to lethargy, drowsiness, nausea, vomiting, and epigastric pain, which have been generally reversible with supportive care.
+Gastrointestinal bleeding has occurred.
+Hypertension, acute renal failure, respiratory depression and coma have occurred, but were rare (see WARNINGS, Cardiovascular Thrombotic Events, Gastrointestinal Bleeding, Ulceration, and Perforation, Hypertension, Renal Toxicity and Hyperkalemia).

-Patients should be managed by symptomatic and supportive care following an NSAID overdose.
+Manage patients with symptomatic and supportive care following an NSAID overdosage.
 There are no specific antidotes.
-Emesis and/or activated charcoal (60 to 100 g in adults, 1 to 2 g/kg in children) and/or osmotic cathartic may be indicated in patients seen within 4 hours of ingestion with symptoms or following a large overdose (5 to 10 times the usual dose).
+Consider emesis and/or activated charcoal (60 to 100 grams in adults, 1 to 2 grams per kg of body weight in pediatric patients) and/or osmotic cathartic in symptomatic patients seen within four hours of ingestion in patients with a large overdose (5 to 10 times the recommended dosage).
 Forced diuresis, alkalinization of urine, hemodialysis, or hemoperfusion may not be useful due to high protein binding.